 - Link research

-For example SEMrush has a Lead Generation tool that I have used extensively in the past and is part of a paid subscription, while Ahrefs has tools like their SEO toolbar which is a rival to Moz’s MozBar and uses Ahrefs data.
+This feature is part of a paid subscription, while Ahrefs has tools like their SEO toolbar, which is a rival to Moz’s MozBar, and uses Ahrefs data.

-Please remember that both of these toolsets are constantly in flux and seem to be in a race to see who can roll out the most new features currently.
-While this post was written as accurately as possible at the time it was created, both toolsets may have changed and you should investigate both as you decide on a tool to check for the best fit.
+Please remember that both of these toolsets are constantly in flux and seem to be in a race to see who can roll out the newest features currently.
+You should investigate both as you decide on a tool to check for the best fit.

 So who wins with their technical SEO tools, Ahrefs or SEMrush?